Nisbet Grammer

 Sinking

-On May 31, 1926, the Nisbet Grammer embarked on her regular route from Port Colborne, Ontario to Montreal, Quebec, carrying 83,000 bushels of wheat.
-Navigation was limited on this day due to a thick fog laying over the lake, impeding the view of those on the ships.
-At this time, the first mate Marshall Robson on the bridge of the Nisbet Grammer.
-Captain Albert Laking was off duty and had not provided the officer on watch with any specific instructions if things were to go wrong6.
-This decision would later cause his captain’s liscense to be suspended for one month after the incident.
+On May 31, 1926, the Nisbet Grammer embarked on her regular route from Port Colborne, Ontario to Montreal, Quebec carrying 83,000 bushels of wheat.
+Navigation was limited on this day due to a thick fog laying over the lake impeding the view of those on the ships.
+At this time, the first mate Marshall Robson was on the bridge of the Nisbet Grammer.
+Captain Albert Laking was off duty and had not provided the officer-on-watch with any specific instructions if things were to go wrong6.
+This decision would later cause his captain’s license to be suspended for one month after the incident.

-“one thing that impressed me more than anything else was the lack of shouting or cursing.
-The boys worked silently, proving themselves a brave and cool-headed lot of sailors, who must have been well trained” 10
+One crew member stated in an interview: “One thing that impressed me more than anything else was the lack of shouting or cursing.
+The boys worked silently, proving themselves a brave and cool-headed lot of sailors, who must have been well trained”10

-All crew on board the Nisbet Grammer made it safely off the vessel and onto the delwarnic before she sank.
-The two cooks on board, the only women, were loaded on to the lifeboats first.
-Their names were Angeline Bertine and Clementine LaDuc.
-Other known individuals that were on board were Captain A.E.
-Laking; first officer, Marshall Robson; chief engineer, J. Harrison; assistant engineer Claude Deline; and second mate Raoul Malliette11.
-Those on board lost everything when the ship sank only 15 minutes after being struck by the Delwarnic.
+All crew onboard the Nisbet Grammer made it safely off the vessel and onto the Dalwarnic before she sank.
+The two cooks onboard, Angeline Bertine and Clementine LaDuc, were loaded onto the lifeboats first.
+Other known individuals that were onboard were Captain A.E.
+Laking; First Officer Marshall Robson; Chief Engineer J. Harrison; Assistant Engineer Claude Deline; and Second Mate Raoul Malliette11.
+Those onboard lost everything when the ship sank only fifteen minutes after being struck by the Dalwarnic.

-After the sinking, the Eastern Steamship Co. filed a $78,444.26 (1.4 million today) against the company that owned the Delwarnic for damages caused by improper navigation by the Master of the ship.
-Captain Cuthbert, of the Delwarnic, had his license revoked for the rest of the season that year as he failed to exercise caution which was expected of all seamen12.
-Some fault was found on the Nisbet Grammer as her speed was not moderate, as required in low visibility conditions.
+After the sinking, the Eastern Steamship Co. filed a $78,444.26 (equivalent of $1.4 million today) claim against the company that owned the Dalwarnic for damages caused by improper navigation by the master of the ship.
+Captain Cuthbert of the Dalwarnic had his license revoked for the rest of the season as he failed to exercise caution which was expected of all seamen12.
+Some fault was found on the Nisbet Grammer as her speed was not moderate as required in low visibility conditions.

-Both the vessel and cargo were insured, and she now rests over 500 feet beneath the surface of Lake Ontario.
+Both the vessel and cargo were insured, and she now rests deeper than 500 feet beneath the surface of Lake Ontario.
 She is still the largest steel ship to have sunk in Lake Ontario.

 Footage